Yutaka-Sawada/Rename7/README.md

 Set the "/locale" option, only when you use files in a same Code Page always.

+### [ About "/invalid" option ]

+&nbsp; You may want to sanitize invalid filenames on Windows OS.
+You cannot treat such filenames on Windows Explorer normally.
+Then, you can replace them to safe names.
+When you set "/invalid" option, it doesn't rename Unicode characters.
+If you want to replace Unicode characters also, you need to run Rename.exe with "/encode" option again.

+&nbsp; It will sanitize filenames of below examples;
+Period at the last character
+Space at the first or last character
+Reserved words: CON, PRN, AUX, NUL, COM1..COM9, LPT1..LPT9
+Reserved words with extension

 ### [ About "/unicode" option ]

 &nbsp; You may want to see original non-ASCII characters on renaming dialog.